`Regression Anytime' with Brute-Force SVD Truncation: RAWBFST: Algorithm, convergence result, and discussion

 \subsection{The algorithm and its convergence behavior}

-In this section, we introduce and discuss RAWBFST, our new algorithm for the approximation of $E[\mathcal{H}_{\iota,\Delta}(\xi) y(X_2)|X_1]$.
-It is a `regression anytime'-type algorithm, but it also relies on a change of measure of the law of $X_1$ and employs stratification, similarly to the `regression now'-algorithm for backward stochastic differential equations in \cite{GLTV}.
-In order to stabilize the empirical regression, we truncate the singular value decomposition of the empirical regression matrix, but not in the classical way, see Remark \ref{rem:svd} below.
+We now introduce RAWBFST, our new algorithm for the approximation of conditional expectations in the presence of Malliavin Monte Carlo weights, i.e. of the form \eqref{eq:cond_ex}.
+It is what we call a `regression anytime'-type algorithm, in the sense that we approximate $y(X_2)$ by basis functions which depend on $X_1$ and $X_2$.
+The basis functions are chosen in a way that the conditional expectations of the approximation multiplied by the Malliavin Monte Carlo weight are available in closed form, leading to some type of automatic differentiation.
+The algorithm also relies on a change of measure of the law of $X_1$ and employs stratification, similarly to the `regression now'-algorithm for backward stochastic differential equations in \cite{GLTV}.
+In order to stabilize the empirical regression, we truncate the singular value decomposition of the empirical regression matrix.

 On the law of $X_1$ and the coefficients of the Euler scheme, we impose the following assumptions: \begin{ass} The law $\mu_1$ of $X_1$ has a density $f$ with respect to the Lebesgue measure such that the `Aronson type' estimate